TajaKuzman/GINCO-Genre-Annotation-Guidelines/_genre_pages/Decision_Tree.md

 * topic: product or service
 * common words/expressions (Slovene: kaj je treba upoštevati, bomo preučili, kateri je najboljši, izbrati, vreden denarja, vredno investirati, kakovost, priporočati, primeren)

 ❕ Use this category only for texts in which the authors convey their personal experience with the product.
-If the text compares multiple products, but it is not based on personal experience, annotate it as Promotion of a Product + Review (as a secondary category).
+If the text compares multiple products, but it is not based on personal experience, annotate it as Promotion of a Product (primary label) + Review (secondary category).
+See more details [here](#promotion-of-a-product--review).

+❕ If the reviews are written in a form of comments (e.g., review comments in e-shops), annotate the text as [Forum](#forum) (primary category) and Review (secondary category).
+See examples of such text [here](Forum_examples).

 Go to [examples](Review_examples).